jharini/booknotes/system-design/system-design-interview/chapter27/README.md

  * User clicks "checkout" button in the browser
  * Client calls the payment service with the payment order information
  * After receiving payment order information, the payment service sends a payment registration request to the PSP.
- * The PSP receives payment info such as currency, amount, expiration, etc, as well as a UUID for idempotency purposes.
-Typically the UUID of the payment order.
+ * The PSP receives payment info such as currency, amount, expiration date of payment request, redirect URL, etc, as well as a UUID (also called nonce) for idempotency purposes(exactly once registration).
+Typically the UUID is the ID of the payment order.
  * The PSP returns a token back which uniquely identifies the payment registration.
 The token is stored in the payment service database.
  * Once token is stored, the user is served with a PSP-hosted payment page.
 It is initialized using the token as well as a redirect URL for success/failure.
- * User fills in payment details on the PSP page, PSP processes payment and returns the payment status
+ * User fills in payment details on the PSP page, PSP processes payment and returns the payment status.
+The payment details are handled by PSP and never reach our payment service.
  * User is now redirected back to the redirectURL.
 Example redirect url - `https://your-company.com/?tokenID=JIOUIQ123NSF&payResult=X324FSa`
  * Asynchronously, the PSP calls our payment service via a webhook to inform our backend of the payment result
- * Payment service records the payment result based on the webhook received
+ * Payment service records the payment result based on the webhook received Webhook and redirect URL are different - first is for payment service use, second is for user use.

 ## Reconciliation
 The previous section explains the happy path of a payment.
 Unhappy paths are detected and reconciled using a background reconciliation process.